renato0307/learning-go/it7-cli-add-programming-uuid.md

 ## Add the `uuid` sub-command

-The uuid
+The `uuid` sub-command

-## Refactor the `programming` command for better testability
+## Refactor the `uuid` command for better testability

 The commands to implement will in most of the cases write output to the console.
 Therefore, to be able to appropriately unit test the commands, we need to remove that direct dependency so we can write the output to a buffer and inspect that buffer to check for the appropriate behavior.

-Other well know CLIs (like the GitHub CLI) use this approach.
+Other well known CLIs (like the GitHub CLI) use this approach.

 Basically consists in having a struct with the input, output and error readers/writers interfaces.